gtuck/web3400-Course-Docs/projects/04/description.md

 // Step 2: Secure and only allow logged-in users to access this page

 // Step 3: Check if the $_GET['id'] exists; if it does, get the article record from the database and store it in the associative array $article.
-If an article with that ID does not exist, display the message "An article with that ID did not exist."
+If an article with that ID does not exist, display "An article with that ID did not exist."

 // Step 4: Check if $_GET['confirm'] == 'yes'.
 This means they clicked the 'yes' button to confirm the removal of the record.
 Prepare and execute a SQL DELETE statement where the article id == the $_GET['id'].
 Else (meaning they clicked 'no'), return them to the articles.php page.